 Customers can purchase third-party point solutions through Accolade with the assurance that all vendors have been evaluated for clinical quality, operational scalability, information security compliance, and financial viability.
 Accolade seeks to maintain a Trusted Supplier Program with sufficient category coverage while adhering to rigorous criteria for inclusion.
-Today, our Trusted Supplier Program includes telehealth, musculoskeletal care, chronic condition management, digestive health, women's health, behavioral health, prescription savings, and centers of excellence solutions.
+Today, our Trusted Supplier Program includes telehealth, musculoskeletal care, chronic condition management, women's health, behavioral health, prescription savings, and centers of excellence solutions.
 Examples of trusted suppliers include Teladoc and Livongo.
-Customers pay Accolade on an incremental PMPM basis for access to these programs.
+Customers pay Accolade on an incremental PMPM basis, and we generally receive a revenue share from the trusted supplier.
 We see growing demand from our customers for this program and are invested in ongoing additions to category depth and coverage.